Things To Do In Dubai

 24. Jumeirah Mosque

-Jumeirah Mosque is one of the two mosques open for a visit for non-muslims in Dubai, the other being Al Farooq Omar Bin Al Khattab Mosque.
+Jumeirah Mosque is one of the two mosques open for non-Muslims to visit in Dubai, the other being Al Farooq Omar Bin Al Khattab Mosque.
 It is located near Jumeirah Beach, an up-market neighborhood.

 The mosque is iconic in Dubai and is also the most photographed one.
-Five hundred dirhams banknote of the UAE features this mosque.
-The mosque with white walls and traditional Fatimid architecture seems like a historic building even though it was completed in the 1970s.
+The five hundred dirham banknote of the UAE features this mosque.
+With its white walls and traditional Fatimid architecture, the mosque seems like a historic building even though it was completed in the 1970s.

 Two slender minarets flank the large central dome.
 At dusk, the intricate carvings on the dome and minarets become more prominent, adding to its overall beauty.

-The mosque offers a guided tour that lasts 75 minutes, starting from 10 AM every day except Fridays.
+The mosque offers a 75-minute guided tour at 10 AM daily except Fridays.
 No prior booking is required for the tour, but you must be there before 10 AM.
 It is an opportunity to learn about the culture and religion of the United Arab Emirates.

 Modest dressing is mandatory to enter the mosque.
 Women should wear headscarves, and men should not wear trousers shorter than knee length.
 Appropriate clothes can always be borrowed at the entrance.

 Visitors are encouraged to ask questions about anything.
 Ask about Islamic holidays, rituals, clothing, Ramadan, cuisines, and customs.
-The curator will explain the’ wudu purification ritual near the water fountain.
-Children have programs that are appropriate for their ages.
+The curator will explain the’ wudu purification ritual’ near the water fountain.
+Children have programs appropriate for their ages.
 The tour program also lets you taste the local dishes and sweets.

 A must visit to everyone who comes to Dubai.
 A tour of this mosque will help you understand the Islamic heritage and traditions.